Knowledge Hub

 • Clarification of the scope of a project

 Very often, the matter referred to adjudication is a standalone issue.
-A dispute might be holding up a particular building project or causing cashflow issues for one party to the contract.
-By accepting the adjudicator’s jurisdiction and decision, the parties can continue to carry on work.
-As referred to above, the ruling will usually only be a temporary solution which enables the development to continue until a more permanent solution can be found.
+For example, a dispute might be holding up a particular building project or causing cashflow issues for one of the parties.
+By accepting the adjudicator’s jurisdiction and decision, the parties can keep the project moving without long delays.
+As mentioned earlier, the adjudicator’s decision is usually a temporary fix.
+It helps the development continue while the parties work toward a more permanent resolution.

 When is adjudication not appropriate?

 Not every disagreement is suitable for adjudication.
 It’s important for you to remember that the adjudication process in construction disputes has been developed to provide fast, practical solutions.
-If a dispute is particularly complex, the parties may agree to court proceedings or arbitration.
+If a dispute is particularly complex, court proceedings or arbitration may be the more appropriate method to employ.

 How do you know if you have a construction contract?